bitfieldlabs/afterglow/afterglow_pcb_v30/README.md

 # Afterglow PCB v3.0

-This is the newest generation of afterglow boards, supporting WPC, Data East, System 11 and Stern Whitestar/S.A.M. games.
+This is the newest generation of afterglow boards for the switched playfield lamps (not the GI), supporting WPC, Data East, System 11 and Stern Whitestar/S.A.M. games.

 ## What's new